Fishing in Maine

 Famous for its rugged and rocky coast dotted with lighthouses, fishing villages, coves and thousands of small islands, in addition to its over 6000 lakes & ponds and more than 5000 rivers and streams spanning some 37,000 miles (59,546 km), Maine offers one of the most compelling fishing environments to be found anywhere in North America.

 Anglers residing in or those visiting the state of Maine enjoy a clear bonus when they want to go fishing.
 They get to make use of the streams, lakes, and waters of the inland area; but also they get to participate in deep-sea and coastal fishing thanks to the close-by the Atlantic Ocean.

-Finding a good Maine fishing charter or fishing guide should help your odds of pulling in the big one, and make it easier to have a great time on your angling adventure. [adinserter
+Finding a fishing charter in Maine or a good fishing guide is easy and should help your odds of pulling in the big one, and make it easier to have a great time on your angling adventure.

 Maine Saltwater Fishing

 Inshore saltwater fishermen can expect to catch such favorites as Bluefish, Mackerel, Winter Flounder, Atlantic Salmon (currently protected by the Atlantic Salmon Recovery Program) and Tautog but Striped Bass will still be the most targeted sport fish along Maine’s coastline.